We outline the steps you need to take to become a cybersecurity specialist and enter a rewarding and exciting career path.

 First, Identify your desired career path

 Cybersecurity is a broad field with multiple career paths.
 You should first identify a suitable career before you join the industry.
 Various cybersecurity careers have different roles and responsibilities.
-Different skills are required for the different roles.
-Identifying your ideal role first will ensure that you are on target for a fulfilling career.
+There are different skills required for different roles.
+Identifying your ideal position first will ensure that you are on target for a fulfilling career.

 Common career paths include: